Sanskrutib789/hello-world/README.md

 What's the Mission?
 Your mission, should you choose to accept it, is to add one of your favorite online learning resources (a blog, a YouTube channel, a tutorial site, etc.) to the list below.

-How to Contribute (Your First Pull Request!)
+How to Contribute (Sanskruti Bramhankar)
 Don't worry, you don't need to install anything!
 We'll do everything right here on the GitHub website.

 Fork this Repository: Click the Fork button in the top-right corner of this page.
 This creates your own personal copy of this project.